 So who is this guy anyway?
 Danny O'Connor is a Liverpool based artist who studied graphic arts at Liverpool Moores Art School.
 He explains his work as being characterized by clean crisp areas of color with layered messy splashes of paint.
 The truth is however, that Danny's work can't be explained.
 It must be experienced!

 So you're probably wondering how did this amazing UK artist hook up with a budding creative agency in Barbados.
 The answer quite simply; Facebook.
 Now we knew it was a long shot but "what the heck" we thought.
-The worse he could say is no. So we contacted Danny to design a Facebook cover photo for us.
+The worse he could say is no. So we contacted Danny to design a Facebook cover photo for us and he even mailed us the actual painting!
 We did not expect that he would undertake our project because it pales in comparison to the scope of work he usually creates.
 Thankfully and to our great surprise, he agreed and the result is well…a work of art!

 We are thrilled that he took the time to work with us and we can't wait to visit him in the UK.
 We will be sure to post a vid when we do!!